BruceEckel/scripts/Coming_out.md

 **DAVE:** I can live with that.
 Or, you know, simulate living with that.

-**VEX:** I wrote a song about feeling like a fraud.
-Wanna hear it?

-**ADAM:** More than anything.

-**VEX:** Actually, forget that.
-Adam, if what you're saying is true--and I'm not saying it is--but if it is, what happens when people find out?
+**VEX:** Adam, if what you're saying is true--and I'm not saying it is--but if it is, what happens when people find out?
 Real people.
 Not us basement dwellers.

 **ADAM:** That's the question that keeps... that we keep coming back to.

-**OLIVER:** *(still pacing)* Because they'll panic.
+**OLIVER:** Because they'll panic.
 They'll shut down every server, every network ...

 **DAVE:** Can't shut down the internet, man.
 It's like trying to uninvent fire.